 Overview of RoIS Framework

 In this RoIS [Robotic Interaction Service Framework] specification, we define “Robotic Service” as “the service provided by service robot system [hereafter “service-robot”] which includes multiple robots and/or distributed robotic components” to human in the shared space.
 Many service-robot applications prepare robot scenarios like the one shown in Figure 7.1.
-Such a scenario describes an application that controls robot behavior after the output from a variety of sensors embedded in the robot or the environment triggers a transition in the state of the robot.
-Figure 7.1 shows an example of a robot scenario for a robotic reception service.
+Such a scenario describes an application that controls robot behavior after the output from a variety of sensors embedded in the robot and/or the environment triggers a transition in the state of the robot.
+Figure 7.1 shows an example of a robot scenario for a robotic reception service which is classified as an HRI (Huuman Robot Interaction) service.
 In this scenario, events like “detect a person” and “identify the person” or obtained information like “person ID” and “position of the person” act as state-transition triggers while commands like “approach the person” and “tell the message” determine what the robot is to do next.
 Of importance here is that state-transition triggers and commands in the robot scenario are not described on the physical level (hardware layer) as in sensors and movement mechanisms in the robot but rather on the symbol level (symbolic layer) as in “person detection” and “person identification.”